 With this in mind, here’s an overview of the Brainjo level system:

-- Brainjo Level 1 – level one arrangements only utilize techniques covered in the “Fingerstyle Banjo in 8 Essential Steps” (soon to be released).
+- Brainjo Level 1 – level one arrangements only utilize foundational fretting and picking hand techniques, and are of low technical complexity.
 These tabs are primarily instructional in nature, and designed for folks getting started with fingerstyle banjo.

-- Brainjo Level 2 – level two arrangements also only utilize techniques covered in 8 steps series, but have a higher degree of technical complexity, and an increase in the use of “decoration” notes.
+- Brainjo Level 2 – level two arrangements also only utilize foundational fretting and picking hand techniques, but have a higher degree of technical complexity, and an increase in the use of “decoration” notes.

-- Brainjo Level 3 – level three arrangements utilize techniques covered in the 8 steps series, and additionally have more “decoration” notes, more fretting hand complexity, an increase in the amount of syncopation, and may use full chord positions.
+- Brainjo Level 3 – level three arrangements utilize foundational techniques, and additionally have more “decoration” notes, more fretting hand complexity, an increase in the amount of syncopation, and may use full chord positions.

 - Brainjo Level 4 – level four arrangements share many of the same techniques and characteristics as level 3, but may have a higher degree of syncopation, increased demands on the fretting hand, excursions up and down the neck, and/or an increase in the complexity of the picking hand movements.